pyscripter/pascal-process/README.md

 There are other pascal components for running processess and redirect their output.
 This library is the outcome of frustrations with most of those components:

 - Fixation with and premature conversion to strings.
 Processes produce and consume bytes.
-- Blocking reading of process output, resulting to ineffeciences (tight loops with Sleep, or separate threads for reading the output or providing input to the process)
+- Blocking reading of process output, resulting to inefficiencies (tight loops with Sleep, or separate threads for reading the output or providing input to the process)
 - Incomplete features and/or over-bloated

 ## Features
 - Asynchronous reading of process output
-- Separate stdout and stderr reading which can optionally be mereged
+- Separate stdout and stderr reading which can optionally be merged
-- Ability to process output as it is produced or else let it accumulate and read the final result
+- Ability to consume output as it is produced or else let it accumulate and read the final result
 - Ability to provide input to the running process before or while the process is running.
-- Ability to ternminate the running process.
+- Ability to terminate the running process.
 - Synchronous and asynchronous execution of processes.
-- Interfaced based that facilitates memory management.
+- Interfaced-based facilitating memory management.

 ## Limitations
 Currently the library is Windows only.
 The intention is to support other platforms (help wanted).